jimmitjoo/tjo/readme.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at the [Gemquick repository](https://github.com/jimmitjoo/gemquick/).
+Bug reports and pull requests are welcome on GitHub at the [Tjo repository](https://github.com/jimmitjoo/tjo/).
 This project is intended to be a safe, welcoming space for collaboration.
 Contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/).

 ## License

-The Gemquick framework is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The Tjo framework is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Documentation